Tiger Cloud: Performance, Scale, Enterprise

 Click the burger menu at the top-right of the pane, then press

-tab, add the following role assignments forAll schema subjects
+Accesstab, add the following role assignments forAll schema subjects:ResourceOwneron the service account.DeveloperReadon schema subjects.
+ChooseAll schema subjectsor restrict to specific subjects as required.

 Save the role assignments.